PTUA logo

 The following calculation shows that any part of the Melbourne urban area is capable of supporting a 10-minute bus service for 18 hours a day if just 20 per cent of people make just one return trip each by public transport per day.
 It shows that under this assumption, any such bus route will cover its costs, even on the urban fringe; if we are prepared to accept a small public subsidy, an even greater level of service can be provided.
 In established suburbs with higher populations, a higher level of service is justified in any case.

-We assume that the cost of running a bus is $45 per hour.
-This is the estimate that Spencer Street Station contractor Leighton gave publicly in August 2004 as the cost of running tram replacement services in Collins Street (the trams being unable to run due to work on the station upgrade).
-With the economies of scale in a large bus operator like Ventura or Grendas the figure for an individual bus will be less than this.
-We nonetheless use the higher figure to ensure any errors are on the conservative side.
+We assume that the cost of running a bus is $75 per hour.
+This is based on estimates from various sources.
+Back in 2004, Southern Cross Station contractor Leighton publicly quoted $45 per hour as the cost of running tram replacement bus services in Collins Street, and this becomes about $70 after adjusting for CPI growth to the present day.
+With the economies of scale in a large bus operator like Ventura or Transdev the figure for an individual bus will be less than this, and industry literature generally quotes figures of between $50 and $75 per hour in present terms.
+We use the upper-end figure to ensure any errors are on the conservative side.

-Estimating the amount of revenue generated on average by each passenger who boards is difficult (particularly with private operators who treat their operating statistics as trade secrets), but given the cost of a two-hour single-zone full-fare ticket is between $2.20 and $3.00 and many passengers will only make one trip on this ticket (and many who transfer will use multi-zone tickets), a figure of $1.50 per full-fare passenger is likely to be a conservative estimate (and leaves some room to reduce fares while keeping services viable).
+Estimating the amount of revenue generated on average by each additional passenger trip is difficult (particularly with private operators who treat their revenue and operating statistics as trade secrets), but given a Myki two-hour single-zone full fare starts from about $3 and in Zone 1 is more than $4, and many passengers will only make one trip on this fare, a figure of $2.50 per full-fare passenger trip is likely to be a conservative estimate (and leaves some room to reduce fares while keeping services viable).
 Of course, the contribution from a concession passenger will be half this.

 Define the catchment area for the route as the strip extending 400m on either side, and suppose that in that catchment area 20% of people make on average one return journey by public transport per day (for two boardings).
 Suppose 50% of those are full-fare passengers, with the remainder counting half the value.
 Then each route kilometre provides 80 hectares (0.8 square km) of catchment and 0.3P boardings, where P is the population of the catchment area.
 For 324 boardings, P must be at least 1080, and so the population density must be at least 1080 / 80 = 13.5 per hectare.

 Now, the average population density for the Melbourne urban area is at least 18 per hectare, based on census figures.
-We can get more detail on specific areas by looking at the population density maps from the Melbourne Social Atlas, published every 5 years from Census data.
-On the 2001 map, patches of urban area are shaded in one of five colours; the lowest-density patches are shaded pale grey (less than 15 per hectare) or dark grey (15 to 30 per hectare).
+We can get more detail on specific areas by looking at the population density maps that until 2006 were published in the ABS Melbourne Social Atlas.
+On the 2001 map, patches of urban area were shaded in one of five colours; the lowest-density patches were shaded pale grey (less than 15 per hectare) or dark grey (15 to 30 per hectare).
+On the 2006 map, five colours are again used, with the lowest-density patches being yellow (less than 10 per hectare), pale orange (10 to 20 per hectare) or medium orange (20 to 40 per hectare).

 In order to be considered part of the urban area at all, a region (with some exceptions) has to have a density of at least 2 per hectare.
-As a rough estimate, we therefore take the average density of a pale grey patch to be 8.5 per hectare (halfway between 2 and 15).
+As a rough estimate, and focussing on the 2001 map for the time being, we take the average density of a pale grey patch to be 8.5 per hectare (halfway between 2 and 15).
 Erring on the side of caution, we estimate the average density of a dark grey region at 20 per hectare, not far off the Melbourne average of 18.

-Of course, the crucial assumption here is that 20 per cent of people make one trip by public transport each day, which roughly corresponds to public transport being used for 20 per cent of all trips - supposedly a State Government policy objective.
-If the mode share is only 3 per cent, as in most Melbourne suburbs at present, then the density required for viable public transport goes up proportionally - by our calculations, to 90 per hectare instead of 13.5 per hectare.
+Of course, the crucial assumption here is that 20 per cent of people make one trip by public transport each day, which roughly corresponds to public transport being used for 20 per cent of all trips (as was once a State Government policy objective).
+If the mode share is only 3 per cent, as in many Melbourne suburbs at present, then the density required for viable public transport goes up proportionally: by our calculations, to 90 per hectare instead of 13.5 per hectare.
 And if concession passengers represent 90% of boardings, rather than just 50%, this pushes the figure up again, to a massive 123 per hectare.
 Very few parts of Melbourne record population densities this high.

 This basic observation lies at the root of road lobby calculations (like those by Alan Moran above) purporting to show that viable public transport requires the kind of enormous population densities seen only in crowded cities like New York, Paris or Singapore.
 Basically, if you assume that drastic improvements in service frequency (from typically 40-60 minutes at present to 10 minutes in our scenario) don't induce more people to use the service, it's not surprising the improvement turns out hard to justify!